-Since 2006, total phosphorus at Bradley Pond has remained stable, but 2019 experienced the highest annual total phosphorus on record.
+Since 2006, total phosphorus at Bradley Pond has increased by about 5 ppb. with 2019 experiencing the highest annual average total phosphorus on record.

 Since 2006, chlorophyll-a at Bradley Pond has ranged from about 2 to 6 ppb.
 The period from 2011 to 2012 saw a marked rise in chlorophyll-a.
-Nutrientrich runoff entering the lake during wetter years, combined with warmer air temperatures, can fuel algae growth.
+Nutrient-rich runoff entering the lake during wetter years, combined with warmer air temperatures, can fuel algae growth.